Wednesday, February 27, 2019

 The Somerset Traction Company

 Serving the Kennebec Valley towns of Skowhegan and Madison, the Somerset Traction Company was chartered in perpetuity by the Maine legislature in 1895.
 The incorporators were, General Russell B. Shepherd, Lewis Anderson, Joseph O. Smith, Albert G. Blunt, Joseph P. Oak, Samuel W. Gould, and Thomas H. Anderson, all of Skowhegan.
-General Shepherd was named the president of the company and Thomas H.anderson was treasurer.
+General Shepherd was named the president of the company and Thomas H. Anderson was treasurer.

 The road was capitalized at $200,000 but only 228 shares of stock, at $100 par, were issued and outstanding.
 There was a real estate mortgage of $75,000 on the property but no bonded indebtedness.